jarviscanada/jarvis_data_eng_RoshanRamesh/springboot/README.md

 ## Docker Deployment
 ![my image](./assets/dockerspring.jpg)
-The Trading REST App can be dockerized for a more convenient deployement.
+The Trading REST App can be dockerized for a more convenient deployment.
 For this, two docker images are used by this application i.e., trading-psql and trading-app.
 Trading-psql is built by pulling postgres.
-The image also contains all necessary database and tables ready to be consumed by the trading-app.
-Trading-app is build by pulling Openjdk and maven images from Docker Hub.
+The image also contains all the necessary database and tables ready to be consumed by the trading-app.
+Trading-app is built by pulling Openjdk and maven images from Docker Hub.
 The container will compile and package the source code before starting the Java app.
 The trading-net (network) is created to make this application run by providing a communication link between containers.

 ## Improvements
 - Addition of Dashboard controller.